 When people say “Hibachi”, our minds automatically imagine Japanese cuisine.
 Delicate foods made on grills to create authentic Japanese dishes.
 Well, that’s only true if you’ve never been to Japan.

-The history of the hibachi grill actually has a strong North American influence and dates back to World War 2.
+The history of the hibachi grill has a strong North American influence and dates back to World War 2.

 The Recent Understanding Of Hibachi Grilling